Kubix20/FEUP-COMP/src/README.txt

 The main problem with these scripts is after running we need to compare manually the .j files provided with our tests.
 We tried to put in the scripts the compilation via jasmin and the execution of the final class file but during developing that procedure became an issue to debug so only the compilation procedure stayed on the scripts.

 TASK DISTRIBUTION:
-Bruno Piedade -
+Bruno Piedade - Semantic analysis/Symbol Table: (Arithmetic) expressions, control structures (if/else), local variables; Code Generation - Control structures (if/else, while), small optimizations (constant loading, iinc, use of i/a<op>_n instead of i/a<op> n when possible, etc)
-Diogo Torres -
+Diogo Torres - Syntactic Analysis (Grammar changes, Error recovery); Semantic analysis/Symbol Table: Functions (definition and calls); Code generation - Functions (prototypes, limits, calls)
-João Damas -
+João Damas - Syntactic Analysis (Grammar changes, Error recovery); Semantic analysis/Symbol Table: Loops, (Global) declarations, assignments, arrays; Code generation - arrays, (arithmetic) expressions, small optimizations (constant loading, iinc, use of i/a<op>_n instead of i/a<op> n when possible, etc)

 PROS: Performs very thorough syntactic and semantic analysis, ensuring that a program that passes the tool is, indeed, valid.
 In each function, the best value for .limit locals and .limit stack is used, so as to not use more space than needed (not including register optimization).